davidgasquez/datathon-kit/README.md

    - Keep track of the experiments and results.
 4. Design an evaluation method as close as the final evaluation.
    - Plot local evaluation metrics against the public ones (correlation) to validate how well your validation strategy works.
-5. Try different approaches for preprocessing (encodings, Deep Feature Synthesis, lags, aggregations, imputers, target/count encoding...).
+5. Try different approaches for preprocessing (encodings, Deep Feature Synthesis, lags, aggregations, imputers, target/count encoding, sin/cos encoding, ...).
    - If you're working as a group, split preprocessing feature generation between files.
 6. Apply any postprocessing that might fix small things.
    - Plot real and predicted target distribution to see how well your model understand the underlying distribution.